apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 By default, no licenses/notices are added to the docker images.

-## Using container images in pipelines
+## Running pipelines with custom container images

 The common method for providing a container image requires using the PortableRunner flag `--environment_config` as supported by the Portable